 - NO double miles on American Airlines purchases

 - NO ability to earn a $100 annual flight discount

-- Credit Card Rewards: 1 miles per dollar but there is not 2x miles on AA purchases.
+- Credit Card Rewards: 1 mile per dollar, not double miles on AA purchases.

 - Partner Rewards: Same as Platinum.